 Medical expenses for the final injury or illness

 Lost wages and earnings based on what the decedent would have made

 The decedent’s pain and suffering prior to death

 Loss of the decedent’s love, companionship and care

 Financial compensation can be given to both the deceased person’s surviving family members as well as his or her estate.
-To learn how much your wrongful death claim might be worth based on the unique facts of your case, consult with a Buford wrongful death attorney.
+To learn how much your wrongful death claim might be worth based on the unique facts of your case, consult with an Atlanta wrongful death attorney.